-We have been approved have our units listed on Nasdaq under the symbol "CMLFU."
+We intend to apply to have our units listed on Nasdaq under the symbol "CMLFU."
 Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on Nasdaq under the symbols "CMLF" and "CMLFW," respectively.
 The units will automatically separate into their component parts and will not be traded following the completion of our initial business combination.